trofimander/python.pp/README.md

 ####Arguments

-prefix - path prefix where desired interpreter is located
+prefix - path prefix where desired interpreter is located (default /usr/local)

+short_version - 2 first digit of version of python whose corresponding pip shuold be used

+####Example

+If you want to install package Django 1.5 to /usr/opt/python2.6 then you write
+    python:pip{"installing django":
+      prefix=>"/usr/opt/python2.6",
+      short_version=>2.6,
+    }